 Stripe count is how many OSTs to use.
-The default stripe-count is 1.
-Setting stripe-count to 0 causes the default stripe count to be used.
-Setting stripe-count to -1 means stripe over all available OSTs (full OSTs are skipped).
+The default stripe-count is 1, and passing a stripe-count of 0 causes the default stripe count to be used.
+A stripe-count of -1 means that all available OSTs should be used.